Kathy Lambert

-Kathy Kristensen Lambert (born February 24, 1953) is an American politician and educator from Washington.
-Lambert was a member of the King County Council for the third district, including North Bend, Snoqualmie, Issaquah, Sammamish, Fall City, Preston, Duvall, Redmond, Carnation, Skykomish, and parts of Woodinville.
-Lambert is a former Republican member of the Washington House of Representatives and a former elementary school teacher.
+Kathy Kristensen Lambert (born 1 February 1953) served as an American politician and educator from Washington state.
+Lambert was a 20 year member of the King County Council for the third district, the largest district covering much of the eastern part of the county.
+Lambert is a former Republican member of the Washington House of Representatives where she served in leadership and taught elementary and middle school.
+She is also a published author and poet.

 Education

-Lambert earned a Bachelor of Arts degree in Elementary and Business Education from University of Washington.
+Lambert earned a Bachelor of Arts degree in Elementary and Business Education and teaching certification from the University of Washington.